luckicode/cse15l-lab-reports-wi24/lab2.md

 # Part 3:

 I would say quite literally everything I've learned in these weeks are something I didn't know before, but to be more specific I would say the use of the `ssh` command was the most fascinating.
-Being able to connect and see myself run commannds remotely onto a computer through my laptop's terminal was pretty cool.
+Had no clue my computer had keys specific to it that could be used this way, to for example skip logging in.
+Being able to connect and see myself run commands remotely onto a computer through my laptop's terminal was overall pretty cool.
 I was not aware something like this could be done so easily, I look forward to seeing how we use this component in future labs.

 ‎